Speech Sound Disorders: A Comprehensive Guide

 Phonological Disorder

-Symptoms of Speech Sound Disorders (SSDs)
+Common Symptoms of Speech Sound Disorders (SSDs)

-Limited Speech Clarity: Children with Speech Sound Disorders face problems with words and sentence clarity, even with simple sentences, making it hard to interpret.
+- Limited Speech Clarity: Children with Speech Sound Disorders face problems with words and sentence clarity, even with simple sentences, making it hard to interpret.

-Consistent Speech Errors: Consistent speech errors occur as children may make repeated errors in their speech, like consistently omitting or substituting sounds.
+- Consistent Speech Errors: Consistent speech errors occur as children may make repeated errors in their speech, like consistently omitting or substituting sounds.

-Difficulty with Word Patterns: Difficulty with word patterns may occur, leaving out sounds at the end of the words like "poon" instead of "spoon".
+- Difficulty with Word Patterns: Difficulty with word patterns may occur, leaving out sounds at the end of the words like "poon" instead of "spoon".

-Frustration with Speech: Children may hesitate or feel frustrated while trying to speak and avoid speaking situations.
+- Frustration with Speech: Children may hesitate or feel frustrated while trying to speak and avoid speaking situations.

-Risk Factors for Speech Sound Disorders (SSDs)
+Risk Factors of Speech Sound Disorders (SSDs)

 A few factors can be involved in increasing the risk of developing SSDs (Speech Sound Disorders).